nonnimaeju5/intro-to-React/README.md

+## My process
-# After doing a Scrimba tutorial and all of Smári's React videos i decided to make a search movie site with the help of a React tutorial from Javascript mastery where you can search for all kinds of movies.
+After doing a Scrimba tutorial and all of Smári's React videos, going front and back with React i decided to make a search movie site with the help of a React tutorial from Javascript mastery where you can search for all kinds of movies.

 ## I used UseState.
 UseState is a hook that lets you add react state (data or properties) to function components.
 It allows you to track state in a function components.